-Emergency Preparedness and Response Program
+Emergency Preparedness and Response Policy

-The Company has identified potential accidents and emergency situations and established appropriate preparedness and response procedures, including preventive actions and where appropriate, how to mitigate the environmental impacts and/or risk that may be associated with unplanned events, accidents and emergency situations.
-Building evacuation, fire and earthquake drills are conducted at least annually and evaluated by the designated government agency to test the effectiveness of these exercises.
-Emergency preparedness and response procedures are tested periodically to ensure full understanding and observance of all employees and regularly reviewed for improvement.
+The Corporation has identified potential accidents and emergency situations and established appropriate preparedness and response procedures, including preventive actions and where appropriate, how to mitigate the environmental impacts and/or risk that may be associated with unplanned events, accidents and emergency situations.
+Emergency procedures are tested periodically to ensure full understanding and observance of all employees.
+Emergency preparedness and response procedures are regularly reviewed.